justprateek/medic_bot/data/nlu/nlu-med.md

 ## intent:problem_diarrhea_1_7_1
 - havediarrhea
 - havediarrhoea
+- i have diarrhea
+- i have loose motions too frequently
+- i have to use bathroom very often

 ## intent:problem_not_diarrhea_1_7_2
-- not havediarrhea
+- not have diarrhea
 - not havediarrhoea

 ## intent:problem_headache_1_9_1
-- haveheadache
+- have headache
 - haveheadche

 ## intent:problem_headache_1_9_2
-- not haveheadache
+- not have headache
 - not haveheadche

 ## intent:problem_stomach_1_7